Let’s clear up a big misconception right away.

 Before we get to the individual reviews, I wanted to briefly explain what blue light does for plants.
 This post has a more in-depth explanation of the effect of different colors of light on plants.

 Blue photons drive the photosynthetic reaction and blue light regulates the opening of stomata.
 Those are minuscule openings on that leaves that control water loss carbon dioxide intake.

 The most important function for our purposes is that blue light suppresses extension growth.
 This results in shorter plants with thicker, bushier leaf growth.
 Without blue light, plants will stretch and grow spindly and weak.

 Best Blue LED Grow Light: Review Of The Top 5

 These are the top 5 blue spectrum LED grow lights currently available.
-I’ll begin with the best panel (and also the best overall), and then follow with the best bulb.
-After that, I’ll give a great alternative for each and finally, a smaller (and more budget) bulb.
+I’ll begin with the best vegging light period (though it uses blue-heavy white light, not blue light), and then follow with the best blue bulbs and panels.

-- Great spectrum with mix of blue and 12,000K white diodes
+- Great spectrum with mix of 470 nm blue and 3,500K white diodes

 Best Blue LED Grow Light Bulb: ABI True 24 Watt Blue LED Bulb